darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 To ensure transparency and interpretability in our model predictions, we employed SHAP (SHapley Additive exPlanations), a powerful tool for interpreting machine learning models:

 The SHAP summary plot visualizes the impact of each feature on the model's predictions, highlighting the most influential features.
 This visualization helps stakeholders understand which factors contribute the most to the likelihood of term deposit subscriptions.

+## Further Model Assessment

+Beyond deployment and interpretation, additional steps were undertaken to comprehensively assess the model’s performance using a variety of evaluation metrics.
+These metrics are crucial for understanding the effectiveness of the model in ranking and classification.

+### Generating Evaluation Metrics
+#### 1. Cumulative Gain Curve:
+This curve demonstrates the percentage of positive responses captured by the model as we increase the percentage of the sample.
+It’s vital for understanding how well the model ranks positive instances.

+#### 2. Lift Curve:
+The lift curve shows the performance improvement of the model over random guessing.
+A higher lift indicates better model performance.

+#### 3. ROC Curve:
+The Receiver Operating Characteristic (ROC) curve plots the true positive rate against the false positive rate, providing insights into the model’s ability to discriminate between the positive and negative classes.